kamilion/customizer/README.md

 # Customizer

 Customizer is an advanced Live CD customization and remastering tool.
-With it, you can build own Ubuntu-based remix using Ubuntu Mini Remix, Ubuntu or its derivatives ISO image with a few mouse clicks.
+With it, you can build your own Ubuntu-based remix using either the Ubuntu Mini Remix, Ubuntu or its derivatives ISO image with a few mouse clicks.

 This branch relies on Gambas 2 packages, optimized for 12.04 and older releases.

 **IMPORTANT** You need to enable some repositories to install the dependencies and `gambas2` packages.
-Ensure that you have enabled the **universe** repository in the Software Sources.
+Ensure that you have enabled the **universe** repository in your Software Sources.
 Then, update the repository (or open Terminal and run `sudo apt-get update`) and follow the instructions below.

 ## Getting Started